Bloc/Messenger/README.md

-This proejct is deprecated and will not be maintained.
+This project is deprecated and will not be maintained.
 Feel free to fork and upgrade. - bdougie

  [![GitHub issues](https://img.shields.io/github/issues/Bloc/Messenger.svg)](https://github.com/Bloc/Messenger/issues)